 A word like "Transparency" can feel loaded these days.
 Is it publishing your revenue metrics so the whole world can see it?
 Or maybe it's allowing everyone to read any email anyone sends at your company?

 Netflix embraces being transparent about their biggest challenges and opportunities.
 They work hard to hire the best people and then empower them to help solve their problems.
 As it turns out, doing so helps them attract the best people as McCord wrote:

 "Excellent colleagues, a clear purpose, and well-understood deliverable: that's a powerful combination."

 Are your employees aware of your business's biggest challenges?
 Do you listen to their ideas on how to address it?
 If you hire good people, and communicate your real needs with them, they will help you overcome them and grow.

-If you aren’t getting enough feedback from your team, start here to get help improving communication with them.
+- If you aren't getting enough feedback from your team, check this post to find out how to get more team feedback.

 5) Focus feedback on actions.

 "The most important thing about giving feedback is that it must be about behavior, rather than some essentializing characterization of a person, like 'you're unfocused.'"

 When you build a culture like Netflix's that values transparency, communication, and ownership, feedback is a hugely important habit.